jaeheonshim/FRCAPI4J/README.md

 com.jaeheonshim.frcapi4j.FRCAPI api = new com.jaeheonshim.frcapi4j.FRCAPI("username", "password", 2020);
 ```

 You can access the official documentation for the FIRST events API [here](https://frcevents2.docs.apiary.io/).
+The full documentation for this library is available here: [documentation](documentation.md)

 ### Making a request
 First, find the method in the com.jaeheonshim.frcapi4j.FRCAPI class that corresponds with the endpoint of the FIRST API you'd like to make a request to.
 For example, let's say that we wanted to find the team listing for the 2020 season.